Aizuwakamatsu Castle: Background

 Tsuruga Castle is located in the center of the Aizu basin and at crossroads to Kōriyama to the north and Yonezawa to the east and Murakami on the Sea of Japan coast.
 During the Nanboku-cho period, the area was ruled by the Ashina clan.
 Ashina Naomori built Kurokawa Castle (黒川城, Kurokawa-jō) within the Aizu basin in 1384.
 This castle was the predecessor of what later became Tsuruga Castle.
 It was ruled by Ashina Moriuji until 1561, when he turned his domain over to his son.

 The Ashina clan also built Mukaihaguroyama Castle, a huge mountain castle 10 kilometers south of Aizuwakamatsu.
 However, by the Sengoku period, the power of the Ashina clan had weakened.
-Date Masamune, the greatest warlord of the Tōhoku area, who had struggled against the Ashina clan for years, and finally captured the castle in 1589 at the Siege of Kurokawa Castle.
-However, Masamune was in turn forced to pledge fealty to Toyotomi Hideyoshi in 1590, and were obliged to relocate north to Sendai.
+Date Masamune, the greatest warlord of the Tōhoku area, had struggled against the Ashina clan for years, and finally captured the castle in 1589 at the Siege of Kurokawa Castle.
+However, Masamune was in turn forced to pledge fealty to Toyotomi Hideyoshi in 1590, and was obliged to relocate north to Sendai.
 Aizu then came to be ruled by one of Hideyoshi's generals, Gamō Ujisato.
 Ujisato was expected to keep a close watch on Date Masamune, and thus rebuilt Kurokawa Castle into a modern castle in 1592, renaming it Tsuruga Castle, although the populace also referred to it as Aizu Castle or Wakamatsu Castle.
 He also built an unprecedentedly huge seven-story tenshu in 1593.

 History

 Ujisato died of illness at the age of 39, and Toyotomi Hideyoshi reassigned his vast domain to Uesugi Kagekatsu, whom he relocated from Echigo Province.
 Although Tsuruga Castle was already large, Uesugi Kagekatsu started to build another castle on the outskirts of Aizuwakamatsu town, but it was never completed.
 After having sided with the Toyotomi clan during the Sekigahara campaign, the Uesugi Clan was demoted in status and relocated to a much reduced Yonezawa Domain.
 The domain was then assigned to Katō Yoshiaki, who was noted for his bravery at the Battle of Shizugatake.
 Under the Katō, the castle was reformed and a new layout was imposed on the surrounding jōkamachi.
 However, during a great earthquake in 1611, the castle was severely damaged, and the tenshu was rebuilt into the current configuration.
 The Katō were dispossessed in 1643 and were replaced by Hoshina Masayuki, the illegitimate son of Shōgun Tokugawa Hidetada and thus half-brother of Tokugawa Iemitsu.
 He later served a regent to the underage Shōgun Tokugawa Ietsuna.
-Within Aizu, he developed commerce and agriculture, and established han school, the Nisshinkan.
+Within Aizu, he developed commerce and agriculture, and established a han school, the Nisshinkan.
 His successors were permitted to take the "Matsudaira" surname.
 Throughout the Edo period, Aizu Domain was an important Tokugawa stronghold in the Tōhoku region and was one of the strongest domains in terms of its military power.